ENGAGE.EU Joint Programme in Digital Transformation

 Today, SAP solutions are running the most mission-critical systems at businesses and organizations around the globe.
-Our focus is enabling our customers with the innovation they need to achieve their purpose.
-We enable our customers to become an Intelligent, Sustainable Enterprise by having connected business processes spanning the enterprise including areas such as record to report, design to operate, hire to retire, order to cash, and many more.
-As SAP University Alliances we are happy to work together with one of the leading universities in Germany.
+SAP focuses on providing its customers with the innovations they need to achieve their goals.
+SAP enables its customers to become an Intelligent, Sustainable Enterprise by having connected business processes spanning the enterprise including areas such as record to report, design to operate, hire to retire, order to cash, and many more.
+SAP University Alliances program is happy to work together with one of the leading universities in Germany.

-- The ENGAGE.EU Joint Programme in Digital Transformation is targeted toward students of any citizenship who are enrolled in a master’s programme at an ENGAGE.EU alliance university (University of Mannheim, Luiss University, NHH Norwegian School of Economics, Tilburg University, University of National and World Economy, Université Toulouse 1 Capitole, Vienna University of Economics and Business).
+- The ENGAGE.EU Joint Programme in Digital Transformation is targeted toward students of any citizenship who are enrolled in a bachelor’s (advanced students) or master’s programme at an ENGAGE.EU alliance university (University of Mannheim, Luiss University, NHH Norwegian School of Economics, Tilburg University, University of National and World Economy, Université Toulouse 1 Capitole, Vienna University of Economics and Business).

 - Exploring digital transformation as a major driver of societal change in Europe

 - Analysing the impact of this transformation in the areas of business, law, and political society

 - Gaining new skills and tools pertinent the digital paradigm shift